A friend told me that Al and I were considered to be the experts on Mexico City. And since we’ve been there at least a

 Ooh, a challenge!
 So here are the things I would recommend in roughly the order I would recommend them to a first-time visitor to ‘el D.F.’, as the locals call it.Of course, in checking out the goings on in the city I found a number of things I haven’t seen and would love to.
 If I haven’t been there but it sounds interesting I have marked it with a *NBT (Not Been There).

 Hey Phil, maybe six days aren’t enough.
 And do you mind if we tag along?

 1. Historic Centre (Centro Histórico) of Mexico City.

-*NBT Mexican Wrestling, the Luchas Libres.
+Mexican Wrestling with the Luchas Libres.
 Most nights but Friday nights at 8:30 are usually prime.
 Matches are held at Arena Mexico.
-Tickets can be purchased from Ticketmaster but you can also get them at the the stadium itself – we were 5 of us and we got seats quite close to the action.
-No cameras allowed (they take them from you) but there were smart phones galore filming the action.
+Tickets can be purchased online from Ticketmaster but the preferred method is to buy them at the the stadium itself.
+There were five of us and we managed to get seats quite close to the action.
+No cameras are allowed (they take them from you) but there were smart phones galore filming the action.
+This one is off the map at the lower left.

 2. Chapultepec Park, the Hill of Grasshoppers.

-- Museum of Anthropology; this was the number 1 sight back in 1976, the first time I arrived in the city, and is still highly-rated today.
-It’s huge, filled with pre-Hispanic history and I remember feeling totally overwhelmed.
-There are voladores (flyers) out front. (mna.inah.gob.mx)
+- Museum of Anthropology; this was the number 1 sight back in 1976, the first time I arrived in the city, and is still highly rated today.
+It’s huge, filled with pre-Hispanic history and I remember feeling totally overwhelmed. (mna.inah.gob.mx)

 - There is a Modern Art Museum along with the Tamayo Museum, both featuring the work of Mexico’s greatest modern artists.

-- *NBT Fuente de Tlaloc, Bosque de Chapultepec II Sección.
-Fountain designed by the Mexican artist Diego Rivera.
+- Fuente de Tlaloc, Bosque de Chapultepec II Sección.
+A fountain and waterworks feature designed by the Mexican artist Diego Rivera.

-- *NBT Casa Luis Barragán: This contemporary home, design by architect Luis Barragan, was completed in 1948 .
+- Casa Luis Barragán: This contemporary home, design by architect Luis Barragan, was completed in 1948 .
 Today, the museum contains his residency and studio, just as the architect left it before his death in 1988.
 Note: need to book ahead! (casaluisbarragan.org)

 3. Teotihuacan, City of the Gods.